-- Arlington Forest urges the county to inventory the deer population in Arlington and to assess the scope of the damage by deer to plants in our local parks and whether our local deer have exceeded the ecological carrying capacity of the land. - We urge the county to assess the extent of damage by deer in Arlington to the safety, health, and well-being of residents, including damage from deer browsing on private property, and whether our local deer have exceeded the cultural carrying capacity of the land. - We urge the county to lay plans for managing deer populations within the biological, cultural, and ecological carrying capacities of the land.
+- Arlington Forest welcomes the county's aerial drone inventory of the deer population in Arlington.
+The county should also assess the scope of the damage by deer to plants in our local parks and determine whether our local deer have exceeded the ecological carrying capacity of the land. - The county should assess the impact of deer on the safety, health, and well-being of Arlington residents in view of the cultural carrying capacity of the land, including damage from deer browsing on private property. - The county should make plans for managing deer populations within the biological, cultural, and ecological carrying capacities of the land.